 Think of camping like an investment, and plan to save loads of money on camping supplies when you use these tips and tricks!

-1. Shop Costco or Sportsman’s Warehouse for oversized flannel sleeping bags.
+1. Shop Costco or Sportsman’s Warehouse for sleeping bags.

 3. Consider getting two smaller tents instead of a large one to save money.

 Think outside the box when it comes to tents.
 If you find 3-person tents on sale, but you need a 5- or 6- person tent, and those are full price, why not buy two 3-person tents instead?

 I’ve found that in general, it’s nice to have two tents as long as our camping site has the space.

 Here’s a real-world example: the Coleman Sundome Tent on Amazon is currently offering a 2-person tent for $35.49 and a 4-person tent for $79.
 You’d save $8 if you bought two 2-person tents instead of a 4-person tent.

 4. If you need a large tent (sleeps 10+), go with Walmart’s Ozark brand.

 It may not be as durable as a tent made by a well-known brand that REI sells, but you’ll save $70, which you can use to buy other camping supplies.
 By the time you need to replace it, you’ll know if your family enjoys camping enough to invest in a more expensive tent.

 5. Check out discount outdoor gear stores like Sierra and Backcountry.com.